Skip to main content

 API usage : paginate, filter and sort parameters

-It is possible to paginate, filter or sort your data through query parameters.
-By default, a single query will return up to 20 items per page.
-The maximum allowed per page to be set is 200.
-You can also set perPage=-1 to get the maximum number of items per page allowed by the server (200).
+For endpoints that allow you to retrieve multiple objects (e.g., experiments, goals, etc), you can paginate, filter, or sort your data using query parameters (referred to as paramsIO in each endpoint's documentation).
+By default, a single query returns up to 20 items per page, with a maximum limit of 200 items per page.
+You can also set perPage=-1 to retrieve the maximum number of items per page allowed by the server (200).

 An example of what your query would look like: